The number of quartic $D_4$-fields with monogenic cubic resolvent ordered by conductor: Introduction

 In particular, we have a natural bijection

-Recall the standard terminology that $\Gal(F)$ denotes the Galois group of the Galois closure of $L_F = \bQ(\theta_F)$ over $\bQ$, and for any group $G$, we say that $L$ is a \emph{$G$-field} if the Galois group of its Galois closure over $\bQ$ is isomorphic to $G$.
-The main purpose of this paper is to enumerate the objects in (\ref{correspondence}) when $\Gal(F)\simeq D_4$, or equivalently, when $L$ is a quartic $D_4$-field.
+We shall write $\Gal(F)$ for the Galois group of the Galois closure of $L_F = \bQ(\theta_F)$ over $\bQ$, and for any group $G$, we say that $L$ is a \emph{$G$-field} if its Galois closure over $\bQ$ has Galois group isomorphic to $G$.
+The main purpose of this paper is to enumerate the objects above when $\Gal(F)\simeq D_4$, or equivalently, when $L$ is a quartic $D_4$-field.
 Here $D_4$ denotes the dihedral group of order eight.\\